 The Delete Timer subfield indicates the number of target beacon transmission times (TBTTs) of the AP corresponding to the Per-STA Profile subelement until the AP is removed.

 The Vendor Specific subelements have the same format as their corresponding elements (see 9.4.2.25 (Vendor Specific element)).
 Zero or more Vendor Specific subelements are included in the list of optional subelements.

-9.6.35 Protected EHT Action frame details

-9.6.35.1 Protected EHT Action field

-TGbe editor: Add the following rows to the end of Table 9-526p and change the reserved range: